Aneurin Bevan: Minister of Labour and National Service (1951)

 Bevan was instead appointed Minister of Labour in January 1951 in place of George Isaacs.
-The move was seen by some as a sideways or backwards step, although a potential rearmament program was expected to make the post of future importance.
-During his tenure, he helped to secure a deal for railwaymen which provided them with a significant pay increase.
+The move was seen by some as a sideways or backwards step, although a potential rearmament programme was expected to make the post of future importance.
+During his tenure, Bevan helped to secure a deal for railwaymen which provided them with a significant pay increase.
 However, three months after his appointment, Hugh Gaitskell introduced a proposal of prescription charges for dental care and spectacles—created to save a potential £25m to meet the financial demands imposed by the Korean War.
 An infuriated Bevan stated that he would never be a member of a government that imposed charges on the National Health Service.
 The Labour MP David Marquand has stated that the savings were introduced by Gaitskell simply to "impose his will" upon Bevan who he saw as a political rival.
 Bevan resigned from his position two weeks later, stating both the proposed changes and the increase in military expenditure that necessitated the need for such proposals.
 Two other ministers, John Freeman and Harold Wilson, resigned at the same time.
 Bevan received unanimous support for his actions from his local Labour constituency leaders.

 Later the same year, the Labour Party were defeated at the general election.
 After Bevan left the Health ministry in 1951 he could never regain his level of success and feuded with fellow Labour leaders, using his strong political base as a weapon.
-Historian Kenneth O. Morgan says, "Bevan alone kept the flag of left-wing socialism aloft throughout—which gave him a matchless authority amongst the constituency parties and in party conference".
+Historian Kenneth O. Morgan says: "Bevan alone kept the flag of left-wing socialism aloft throughout—which gave him a matchless authority amongst the constituency parties and in party conference".